-Panko is a type of bread crumb made from crustless bread used as breading for a variety of fried and baked foods.
-It’ll add a delightful crunch to your dish.
+Panko is bread crumbs made from crustless bread used as breading for various fried and baked foods.
+It’ll add a delightful crunch and caramelized crust to your dish.

-Panko (パン粉, pan = bread, ko = flour), also known as Japanese breadcrumbs, are a type of breadcrumb with flaky, coarse, and light breadcrumbs made of Japanese white bread.
-It has a delicate crunch and is an excellent coating for many Japanese fried foods like chicken and pork cutlets, shrimp, and other proteins.
+Panko (パン粉, pan = bread, ko = powder or flour), also known as Japanese breadcrumbs, are a type of breadcrumb with flaky, coarse, and light consistency made of Japanese white bread.
+It has a delicate crunch and is an excellent coating for Japanese fried foods like chicken and pork cutlets, shrimp, and other proteins.

 Table of Contents